 Typically CCA numbers will be around 600 CCA for a 4-cylinder engine, 700 CCA for a 6-cylinder engine, over 750 CCA for an 8-cylinder engine and well over 800 CCA for an 8-cylinder diesel engine.
 If your vehicle requires additional power for accessories, consider an AGM Battery that is able to better manage the drain while providing consistent starting power.
 Battery specifications are determined by both the vehicle and battery manufacturers, which is why finding the right battery is vital for optimal performance.

 Still, cranking measurements are important to consider in all vehicles in all types of conditions.
 Here are a few other terms to pay attention to when buying a new battery for your car or truck:

 CA (Cranking Amps) or MCA (Marine Cranking Amps) – This uses the same measurement process as CCA, except it is tested right at Freezing (32°F).

 RC (Reserve Capacity) or RCM (Reserve Capacity Minutes) – Tests the battery's ability to sustain a minimum load at 80°F while continuously delivering 25 amps before its voltage drops below 10.5V.

-If you have any questions about whether your car or truck battery has enough cranking power to start your engine in extreme conditions, stop by your local Batteries Plus Bulbs location for a free battery test and systems check, no appointment necessary.
-We will also perform free installation on most vehicle models.
+If you have any questions about whether your car or truck battery has enough cranking power to start your engine in extreme conditions, find your nearest Batteries Plus Bulbs and stop in for a free battery test and systems check, no appointment necessary.
+We will also perform installation on most vehicle models.
 Get the peace of mind you need to make sure you have the right battery for any type of weather this coming year.